As Elvis dominates at the box office, let’s take a moment to remember the real-life figure and his crazy first appearance on the Ed Sullivan show.

-The year was 1956: Dwight D. Eisenhower was competing for reelection, Grace Kelley was a princess, James Dean was the rebel without a cause, Ed Sullivan ruled Sunday night primetime, and all the teenagers were hanging out listening to “Heartbreak Hotel.”
+The year was 1956: Dwight D. Eisenhower was competing for reelection, James Dean was the rebel without a cause, Ed Sullivan ruled Sunday night primetime, and all the teenagers were hanging out listening to “Heartbreak Hotel.”
 Elvis Presley’s first RCA single was an instant #1 hit that made Elvis a household name.
-In September of that year, capitalizing off the mania, Ed Sullivan took a chance by booking this controversial guest – and the two of them made television history.
+In September of that year, capitalizing off the mania, Sullivan took a chance by booking this controversial guest – and the two of them made television history.

 America was ready for Elvis.
-His career took off during a decade that’s now synonymous with the rise of the American teenager.
 Following World War II, the baby boom was in full swing, schools were integrating, and white flight was flooding the suburbs.
 The image of the nuclear family was born, and with it, a recognition for that tricky adolescent unit: the teenager.
 Experiencing comfortable middle-class wealth for the first time, many families spent disposable income on televisions, kitchen appliances, and automobiles.
 Teenagers started to drive their own cars.
 And when teenagers drive their own cars, they play their own music.
 That’s where Elvis came in.

 Borrowing heavily from gospel, country, and African-American blues artists, Elvis occupied a space between genres that eventually came to be known as… rock ‘n’ roll.
 Straddling different categories and transcending class, the quirky rock sound had wide appeal.
 Elvis’ unusual twang and moaning voice tugged on new listeners’ ears.
 What is he even saying?
 Many people wondered.
 But the unique sound was here to stay.
 John Lennon described hearing “Heartbreak Hotel” the first time, “and having my hair stand on end.
 We’d never heard American voices singing like that.
 They always sang like Sinatra…” A few months after the release of “Heartbreak Hotel,” Elvis recorded “Hound Dog,” another roaring success.
 At a time when so many Americans were attempting to succeed through convention, Elvis’ meteoric rise seemed to embody a new, alternate version of the American dream.